 To date, none of our non-employee directors has received any cash compensation for serving on our board of directors, other than Mr. Flatley and Drs.
 Sato, Schenkein and Tessier-Lavigne, who each earn \$30,000 annually, paid on a quarterly basis, for service as a member of our board of directors.
 From time to time, we have granted stock options or issued restricted stock to those non-employee directors who are also not affiliated with our venture fund investors for their service on our board of directors, and such grants were made in April 2015 to Mr. Flatley and Drs.
 Sato and Schenkein.
 An additional grant was made to Dr. Sato for her service as the Chairperson of our board of directors in August 2016.
-We do reimburse our directors for expenses associated with attending meetings of our board of directors and its committees.
-Following the completion of this offering, we expect to implement an annual cash and equity compensation program for our non-employee directors.
+We also reimburse our directors for expenses associated with attending meetings of our board of directors and its committees.